MohamadAmin-MZ/tondarMotor/README.md

 - **How to communicate with a frontend developer** – understanding their needs and adjusting the API accordingly.
 - **How to test endpoints with Postman** before the frontend was even ready.

 > 💡 **What made this project different for me:** This time, I had to think about how the frontend would consume the API – pagination, error messages, consistent responses.
-I even used Postman to test every endpoint before the frontend was ready.

 ---